mussatto/mussatto.github.io/_posts/2016-10-23-golang-capture-panic.markdown

   panic: interface conversion: interface is int, not string
 ```

 And when this happens, your program crashes and shuts down.
-And this can be bad.
+And this can be really bad depending on the situation.

 Golang has a recover command / function that allows you to capture this behaviour using a defer: